RDAProvPatWG/minutes/WG_Meeting_2017-10-11.md

 			* theory: upper ontology mappings from Simon Cox's mapping work
 			* implementation: specialisation of "Associating..." for ISO19115 mapping, using GA's ISO19115 profile
 			* implementation: how best to use PROV with DCAT (and other document-style metadata OWL ontologies like DC)
-				* can we find a patter for this in the PROV docco?
+				* can we find a pattern for this in the PROV docco?
 	* Provenance Sharing workplan
 3. Member reports
 	* Nicholas Car: